 Many bloggers put all efforts into writing the great content.
 It’s great but what’s about images?

 A Picture is Worth a Thousand Words, and bad optimized images ruin your blog or website speed.

 In this tutorial, I am sharing a easiest way to compress images for a website without losing the quality of images.

 Why Image Compression Necessary?

 As i said earlier,

 Images are helpful to grab your visitor attention or breaking your long content using images.
 Post having Images shared more than the post which is not having an Images.

 Biggest problem of using images is it’s increases page size.

-Every time if you add images in your post, it’s download from your server to visitor device.
+Every time if you add images to your post, it’s download from your server to visitor device.